newslynx/automation/README.md

 ## Provisioning on AWS

-To deploy an AWS instance, you first need to install the the `vagrant` AWS plugin and dummy box:
+To deploy an AWS instance, you first need to install the `vagrant` AWS plugin and dummy box:

 ```
 vagrant plugin install vagrant-aws